Japan Surrenders: World War II Ends

 Huo Guang and fellow officials thrust articles of impeachment against Emperor Liu He before Empress Dowager Shangguan, compelling her to depose the ruler just t…

-Octavian held the second of his three consecutive Roman triumphs celebrating the Dalmatian campaigns in 29 BC.
-The three-day spectacle — Dalmatia, Actium, Egypt…
+Octavian held the second of his three consecutive Roman triumphs celebrating military campaigns that had established his dominance over the Mediterranean world.…

-Macbeth killed King Duncan I of Scotland in battle near Elgin in 1040 — not in his bed, as Shakespeare later imagined.
-Macbeth ruled Scotland competently for 17…
+Macbeth killed King Duncan I of Scotland in battle near Elgin in 1040, not in his bed as Shakespeare would later dramatize it.
+Duncan had been a weak king who l…

 The Taira clan carried a child emperor and the imperial regalia out of Kyoto and ran.
 It was 1183.
 The Minamoto were coming.
 Taira no Munemori made the decision…

-Count Adolf VIII of Berg granted town privileges to Dusseldorf in 1288, transforming a small fishing village on the Dussel River into a chartered town.
-The deci…
+Count Adolf VIII of Berg granted town privileges to Dusseldorf in 1288, transforming a small fishing village on the banks of the Dussel River into a formally re…

 Talk to History